rchateauneu/survol/Experimental/RetroBatch/README.txt

 in order to enhance the software understanding, by:
 - Isolating logical steps
 - Detecting common patterns
-- Qualifying streams of processing will well-known activities
+- Qualifying streams of processing will well-known activities.

+(1) The aggregated system calls can be transformed into free text describing the running operations:
+System calls - possibly grouped, parameters, buffers content.
+This contains only the interaction of the system with the outside world.
+Only a sliding window of system calls - possibly aggregated - is enough.
+This can be associated with other data coming from the program: Graphic display, network operations, database operations etc...
+Usage: Gives the hint about what the system is doing.
+Example:
+- Dialog on a socket.
+- ...

+(2) The user can provide a CSV file with tags as output.
+Use that for learning before classification of read() and write() buffers.
+Resulting tags stored in XML file.
+When it matches, the Python module is called with these data, and do things like:
+- Return CIM-like objects
+- Process mining.
+Usage: Gives a hint about data files with category="Others".
+Not needed for well-known files, such as libraries, sqlite etc....

+(3) Find a correlation between the content of several simultaneous streams.
+Usage: ???
+- Model the process as a black box ?
+Really too far.
+An internal state should be used.
+Makes no sense when it is data manipulation.

 Process mining:
 ---------------
 Process mining is a family of techniques in the field of process management that support the analysis of business processes based on event logs.
 It is required that the event logs data be linked to a case ID, activities, and timestamps.

 The goal is to extract or synthetize case ID and activities from the system calls log files, to result in models describing business processes.